-Thursday, May 14 marked a historical day for the Lehigh Valley; President Donald Trump made his first visit to the area and hundreds of Americans came to watch this historic event.
+Thursday, May 14, marked a historical day for the Lehigh Valley when President Donald Trump made his first visit to the area as hundreds of Americans came to watch the event.

 “I used Facebook for my page, which you know is organizing the flag rallies,” Schoepflin said.
 “And what I do is I create an event, and then I contact other Republican and Trump support groups.
 They share the page, and then the ones who are going, they share the page, and then their family-friends see it, they share.
 It’s just basically, you know, everyone just sharing all at once, and that’s how the word quickly got spread.
 And then, I think it was on Tuesday or Wednesday when The Morning Call did a very small article on President Trump coming, and at the very bottom of the article I said, ‘You know, a pro-Trump group was planning a flag-waving rally,’ and I think that article really helped [to] gather a lot more people too.”

 While Schoepflin has been organizing rallies since February of this year, today had the biggest turnout yet.

 “I just basically, you know, got there really early,” Schoepflin said.
 “I saw a couple people already there, and I was directing people where to park, how things were going to go.
 The event itself went very well.
 People had a great time.
 People thanked me very much for throwing this whole thing.
 I didn’t expect like, you know, this many people to be coming out for this event.”

 Schoepflin, like many others in attendance, praised Trump for his efforts during the COVID-19 pandemic.